sco0ter/babbler/xmpp-documentation/src/site/markdown/xep/pubsub.md

 Collection<PubSubService> pubSubServices = pubSubManager.discoverPubSubServices().getResult();
 ```

 The resulting list will contain the available PubSub services on your server.
-Most often it's probably only one: "pubsub.yourxmppdomain".
+Most often it's probably only one: "
+pubsub.yourxmppdomain".

 ## Using a PubSub Service